 - Start with 6 pairs of matching cards (cards you bought or cards you made) - Shuffle cards and lay them face up on the floor. - Have your child find the two cards that match. - Add additional pairs of cards as your child improves

-Have fun as you play "I spy" with colors, descriptions, letters, or sounds
+Have fun as you play "I spy" color games